The Tool Shed Blog

 6. Delegate tasks to your team

-If you are constantly running late due to your packed schedule, consider delegating some tasks to others or even automating repetitive tasks.
+If you are constantly running late due to your packed schedule or miss your lunch, consider delegating some tasks to others or even automating repetitive tasks.
+It's a vital managerial skill to be able to distribute responsibility among your team.
 Hire an assistant or simply make use of your current team members, colleagues, or employees.
-And use them as a resource for certain duties or items that aren't necessarily crucial but still need attention.
+Through the power of delegation, which targets the distribution of workload, you can facilitate a smoother process and make your workday and meals schedule more manageable.

 This will allow you more time for things like client meetings and completing major projects without too much hassle.
-The truth is that if you can focus only on the most important stuff, your workflow will be a lot smoother.
+The truth is that if you can focus only on the most important stuff, using the technology and tools that target specific tasks, available anywhere from online resources to social media, your workflow will indeed be a lot smoother.

 7. Reduce clutter

-Another cool tip for a clutter-free workspace at home or in the office is to color code your files.
-For example, you can use red for the important stuff or urgent items.
-Then maybe yellow for projects that are almost complete.
-And blue can be for projects that will take weeks or months, etc. Then from here, you can create folders or labels for your files so that you can easily find them later.
+Creating a clutter-free workspace at home or office can be both an art and science, requiring a particular skill set.
+One useful tip is to color code your files.
+For example, you can use red color to target the important stuff or urgent items, then maybe yellow for projects that are almost complete.

 8. Don't multitask

 The truth is, some of us just love to multitask, and that's the real problem.
 Shifting from one task to another can cause you to forget where you left off or miss a critical step.
-Multitasking is also stressful and can feel like time is slipping away from you.
+But don't despair, with the right tools, skills, tendency to focus, and a clear mindset that targets single tasks, every person can turn their workday into a harmonious process.
+Take regular meals breaks to ensure your brain is well-fueled and productive throughout your day.

-These problems happen because we're not doing one thing at a time, but rather trying to do multiple things at once.
-I mean, we check email messages while we read a report.
-Or we surf the web while we talk on the phone.
-So in theory this seems great since it seems to save time.
-After all, more than one thing can get done at once.
-But in practice, it just doesn't work that way.
-Daniel J. Levitin, author of The Organized Mind, states that multitasking does more harm than good when it comes to cognition.
+These problems occur because we're not taking steps to focus on one task at a time, but rather there are reasons that we are trying to do multiple things at once.
+In today's world of innovative technology, we sometimes find ourselves checking email messages through tools like dropbox while we peruse a report.
+But according to Daniel J. Levitin, author of The Organized Mind, this system of multitasking does more harm than good when it comes to cognition.

-You can only be focused on one thing at a time.
-So the best way to stay productive during work hours in your home office is to focus on one task at a time.
-And if you find yourself juggling too many things at once, stop and prioritize your task list before you get started again.
+When managing your work, it is essential to remember that you can only prioritize and concentrate on one thing at a time.
+Though multitasking might appear resource-efficient, the most efficient way to stay productive during work hours in your home office is to focus on one task at a time.
+Lean on the technology and software available to you as it aids in maintaining diligent routines and reducing unwanted stress.
+And if you find yourself juggling too many commitments at once, including tasks, meetings and development projects, stop and re-strategize your task-list priorities before you get started again.
+The practice of prioritization will result in a better work experience and also inspire you rather than leading to burnout.

 9. Compartmentalize your desk space